3rd strong earthquake this month jolts southern Philippines

-DAVAO, Philippines (AP) — The third strong earthquake this month shook the southern Philippines on Thursday morning, but there were no immediate reports of major damage or casualties.
+DAVAO, Philippines (AP) — The third strong earthquake this month jolted the southern Philippines on Thursday morning, further damaging structures already weakened by the earlier shaking.

+In the city of Kidapawan, a hotel damaged in the earlier earthquakes further buckled and precariously leaned onto an adjacent hospital that had been emptied of people because it was damaged.
+Six staffers who were inside Eva's Hotel managed to run out safely, Mayor Joseph Evangelista said.

-The U.S. Geological Survey said the 6.5 magnitude quake was centered 10 kilometers deep (6 miles) near Kisante town.
+Thursday's 6.5 magnitude quake was centered 10 kilometers deep (6 miles) near Kisante town, the U.S. Geological Survey said.

-It was near the epicenter of a 6.6 magnitude earthquake Tuesday that triggered landslides and caused other damage.
+On Tuesday, a 6.6 magnitude earthquake nearby triggered landslides and caused other damage.
 At least eight people died, two are missing, 395 were injured and more than 2,700 houses and buildings, including schools and hospitals, were damaged, according to the Office of Civil Defense.

 In the same region on Oct.
 16, a magnitude 6.3 earthquake killed at least seven people, injured more than 200 and destroyed or damaged more than 7,000 buildings.